jmquigley/util.pkgwrap/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![NPM](https://img.shields.io/npm/v/util.pkgwrap.svg)](https://www.npmjs.com/package/util.pkgwrap)

 This creates a command line program named `pkgwrap` in `node_modules/.bin`.
-It is used to wrap command line operations used when launching scripts from [NPM](https://github.com/npm/npm) or [Yarn](https://yarnpkg.com/en/).
-The wrapper simplifies the setting of command line parameters for the programs below.  e.g. dynamically setting the temporary directory for nyc output or parallel building of JSX files.
+It is used to wrap common/reusable command line operations for launching scripts in [NPM](https://github.com/npm/npm) or [Yarn](https://yarnpkg.com/en/) script.
+The wrapper simplifies the setting of command line parameters for the programs below to create a set of opinionated options.  e.g. dynamically setting the temporary directory for nyc output or parallel building of JSX files or setting the default list of file extensions used by prettier.

 This implementation is opinionated and wraps the following packages: